Joffreybvn/wine-quality-analysis/README.md

 As we saw earlier, more *citric acid* means indirectly having a better wine.
 And lesser *fixed acidity* means indirectly having more alcohol, and so a better wine.

 However, **increasing the *citric acid* concentration makes the *fixed acidity* concentration increasing too** !
 Therefore, you can't blindly increase the *citric acid* because it will makes the wine having less *alcohol*.
 Or, your must compensate by reducing the *residual sugar* ans the *sulfur dioxide*.

+# Data interpretation: Is my wine good ?

+To challenge the conclusion of the analysis, the top 5 best and worst wine can be found on [Google collab](https://colab.research.google.com/drive/1VdehLoCJraz0GHCz8B6EmgoCrP33TVoc?usp=sharing), or directly in the [notebook of this repo](https://github.com/Joffreybvn/wine-quality-analysis/blob/master/wine_quality_analysis.ipynb).